purenative/StatefulArch/README.md

 Interceptor processes user actions received from View and updates State.
 Interceptor may contain input data validations but it's not responsible for business logic directly.

 > There is another entity in this architecture called Scenario which is responsible for business logic.
-Scenario isn't displayed on the diagram due to business logic optionality - some screens may not contain business logic such as screens which only contain static content.
+Scenario isn't displayed on the diagram due to business logic optionality - some screens may not contain business logic such as screens which only consist of static content.

 ### State

 This entity stores screen's state and determines View's behavior.

+## Contributing

+Don't forget to open an [issue](https://github.com/purenative/StatefulArch/issues) if you found a bug or have a question.
+Feel free to open a [pull request](https://github.com/purenative/StatefulArch/pulls) if you fixed an existing feature or implemented your own one.

 ## License